tijugeorge/tijugeorge.github.io/_posts/2017-06-05-tiju-george-use-of-backquote.md

 ---
 layout: post
-title: "Tiju George, Pyhtonic short way of reversing digits of a number with constraint"
+title: "Tiju George, Pythonic short way of reversing digits of a number with constraint"
 date: 2017-06-05
 ---